-- provide an introduction to the field of computational fluid mechanics. - help students develop an understanding of how numerical techniques are devised and analysed with solution of fluid flow problems as the target. - provide some experience in the software engineering skills associated with the implementation of these techniques in practical computer codes. - illuminate some of the difficulties encountered in the numerical solution of fluid flow problems. - · Overview the nature of simulation in the future and advanced methods relating to this
+- provide an introduction to the field of computational fluid mechanics. - help students develop an understanding of how numerical techniques are devised. - implement these techniques in practical computer codes. - overview the nature of simulation in the future and advanced methods relating to this